Arunkrishna-ETS/Traffic_Light_Controller_Report/README.md

-The above pdf file is the report for the Naan Mudhalvan project Traffic Light Controller System using IoT
+The above pdf and word files are the reports for the Naan Mudhalvan project Traffic Light Controller System using IoT